top of page

 In a broader sense, the word "accumulate" can also be used to describe the buildup of anything that increases in quantity or amount over time, such as knowledge, experience, or skills.
 In this context, "accumulating" something can refer to the process of gaining or acquiring it over time, through experience, study, or practice.
 The result is a growing body of information, skills, or abilities that a person can draw upon to achieve their goals or succeed in their endeavors.

-Example sentences of accumulate
+Example sentences containing accumulate

 1. Over time, dust and dirt can accumulate on surfaces in the home.